stockmouton/stockmouton.github.io/articles/inflation.md

 I've been lurking in the [Reddit r/options](https://www.reddit.com/r/options/) lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.

-I don't know if thoses hypotheses hold or not.
+I don't know if those hypotheses hold or not.
 But I saw an opportunity to fill some holes in my knowledge about what would trigger this doomsday crash.
 So, I decided to explore the subject and write a quick primer about this inflation thing and why it matters.

 It is in no way state-of-the-art thinking nor perfectly accurate.
 The devil always hides in the details and this is not the aim of this post.
 On top of that, it took me quite a while to do the research, learn and finally write this piece.
-If it feels like you would have rather read it a month ago, I feel you my friend, I do too...
+If it feels like you would have rather read it a month ago, I feel you, my friend, I do too...

-Anyway, remember to do your own DD, apply what you learn, make your own prediction, observe what happens, learn from your mistakes and repeat!
+Anyway, remember to do your own DD, apply what you learn, make your prediction, observe what happens, learn from your mistakes and repeat!

-> Obviously, this is not financial advices and only some educational material.
+> Obviously, this is not financial advice and only some educational material.

 ## TLDR
 Expected inflation and inflation will rise but should be transient (Mainly because of the surge in demand when the economy reopens).
 This means that we are going to be in a transient dynamic at least until the end of the year.
 Bonds yield will probably increase which might create a small bond market crash (hopefully in a controlled manner), a massive amount of investment will rotate in other assets like stocks and crypto for a while.
-In the short term any company selling goods, loans or having strong fundamentals should see a good run, on the other hand risky ones functionning on high interest debts will have to survive in those troubled times.
+In the short term, any company selling goods, loans or having strong fundamentals should see a good run, on the other hand, risky ones functioning on high-interest debts will have to survive in those troubled times.
-After a while, inflation will get back to its 2% target, and economy should boom again.
+After a while, inflation will get back to its 2% target, and the economy should boom again.
-The ramining question is: what will be the size of the correction?
-The risk is actually quite high because of how fast the margin debt is increasing and how high volatility remains.
+The remaining question is: What will be the size of the correction?
+The risk is quite high because of how fast the margin debt is increasing and how high volatility remains.
 It hints that some assets in financial markets currently hyperinflated (bubbles) and we are in an overall casino market.

-To conclude,  it's not the time to YOLO as the market will probably see corrections here and there and so, having a diversified portfolio and an eye on all financial markets, Governement and FED news is necessary to be able to react rapidly.
-It looks loke it is the best possible behaviours in the coming month.
+To conclude,  it's not the time to YOLO as the market will probably see corrections here and there and so, having a diversified portfolio and an eye on all financial markets, Government and FED news is necessary to be able to react rapidly.
+It looks like it is the best possible behaviours in the coming month.

 To do so, you can look at this [hyperinflation dashboard](../hyperinflation)